 Central Market, The Great Synagogue, Opera House, Heroes’ Square, City Park, Szechenyi Thermal Baths

-Arrive at the Central Market in the morning to peruse the vendors’ wares and fare, letting the tempting scents guide the way.
+Start Day 2 of your Budapest Itinerary at the Central Market.
+Arrive in the morning to peruse the vendors’ wares and fare, letting the tempting scents guide the way.
 Make breakfast a taste-testing experience and purchase additional items for a picnic lunch to be consumed later in the day.
 Leave the market and work your way into the Jewish Quarter.
 Wander the neighborhood and contemplate the many memorials that pay tribute to Holocaust victims.
-Visit The Great Synagogue and Hungarian Jewish Museum and consider taking a Jewish Heritage guided tour.
+Visit The Great Synagogue and Hungarian Jewish Museum – consider joining one of the guided Budapest tours of Jewish Heritage.

 Continue north through the Jewish Quarter, passing ramshackle Ruins Bars that are practically unrecognizable in the light of day, to the opulent Opera House.
 Take a peek inside the grand lobby and either take a tour or purchase tickets for the evening show (incredibly affordable, tickets in the upper level are as little as $2 USD).
 From the Opera House continue on Andrassy Ut away from the city to Oktogon, a vast, café-strewn intersection.
 Go underground and catch the M1 metro to Heroes’ Square.